mh-skjelvareid/massimal/dataset_publishing/readme_usv_sonar.md

 An ["Otter"](https://www.maritimerobotics.com/otter) USV manufactured by Marine Robotics (Trondheim, Norway) and owned by the [SeaBee](https://seabee.no/) research infrastructure was used for data collection.
-The USV was usually operated in "auto-pilot" mode, navigating using pre-planned waypoints, but it occationally had to be piloted manually - typically in very shallow areas.
+The USV was usually operated in "auto-pilot" mode, navigating using pre-planned waypoints, but it occasionally had to be piloted manually, typically in very shallow areas.

 ## Sonar equipment
 The sonar used to collect this dataset is a [BioSonics MX Aquatic Habitat Echo